PaulApivat/paulapivat/content/post/dsfs_2/index.md

 #### Automated Testing and Assert

 One of the many cool things about Data Science from Scratch (by Joel Grus) is his use of assertions as a way to "test" code.
-This is a software engineering practice (see [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)) that may not be as pervasive in data science, but I suspect, will see growth in usage and will soon become best practice.
+This is a software engineering practice (see [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development)) that may not be as pervasive in data science, but I suspect, will see [growth in usage](https://www.kdnuggets.com/2020/08/unit-test-data-pipeline-thank-yourself-later.html) and will soon become best practice, if we're not [already there](https://www.datacamp.com/courses/unit-testing-for-data-science-in-python).

 While there are testing frameworks that deserve their own chapters, throughout *this* book, fortunately the author has provided a simple way to test by way of the `assert` key word, here's an example: